ryoppippi/fish-na/README.md

 ```

 ## Usage
-Just type `n` (or your favorite abbrv) and hit space key, then the appropriate node/deno package manager command will be expanded.
+Just type `n` (or your favorite abbr key) and hit space key, then the appropriate node/deno package manager command will be expanded.

 ## Inspired by
 - [@antfu/ni](https://github.com/antfu-collective/ni)